onuralpozkan/test_app/README.md

 # Testing App created with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Vite](https://vitejs.dev/guide/).

 # Description

 This is a non-commercial react project for practice.
-It uses **Redux** for state management which used for getting products from fake api server and managing tests.
+It uses **Redux** for state management which used for getting and managing tests.

 It has a different language tests and answers gathered around the web.
 It is just a showcase for how tests can be handled with React and Redux.
 Your scores will be stored in local storage.
 You can look at results by